funtoo/appi/docs/ref/appi/QueryAtom.rst

 get_version() -> :ref:`appi.Version <appi.Version>`
 ---------------------------------------------------

-``QueryAtom.version`` is a string representing the version of the ebuild.
+``QueryAtom.version`` is a string representing the version included in the atom.
 ``get_version()`` returns it as a :ref:`Version <appi.Version>` object.

 Examples